-Chapter 4 Medical Benefits Chart (what is covered and what you pay)

-What you must pay when you get these Services that are covered for you services Outpatient diagnostic tests and therapeutic services and supplies In-network: Covered services include, but are not limited to: \$50 copayment for X-rays Medicare-covered x-ray.
-Radiation (radium and isotope) therapy including \$50 copayment for technician materials and supplies (office visit co-pay Medicare-covered may apply) ultrasounds.
-Surgical supplies, such as dressings \$150 copayment for Splints, casts and other devices used to reduce fractures each Medicare-covered and dislocations MRI, CT or PET scan.
-Laboratory tests 20% coinsurance for Blood - including storage and administration.
-Coverage Radiation therapy (office of whole blood and packed red cells begins only with visit copayment may the first pint of blood that you need.
-All other apply). components of blood are also covered beginning with the first pint used. \$0 copayment for Other outpatient diagnostic tests Medicare-covered lab Prior Authorization from MVP may be required services. \$10 copayment for Medicare-covered outpatient diagnostic procedures or tests. \$0 copayment for blood services Out-of-network: \$60 copayment for Medicare-covered x-ray.
-40% coinsurance for Medicare-covered ultrasounds.
-40% coinsurance for
+Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when you get these Services that are covered for you services Outpatient diagnostic tests and therapeutic services and supplies In-network: Covered services include, but are not limited to: \$50 copayment for X-rays Medicare-covered x-ray Radiation (radium and isotope) therapy including and ultrasounds. technician materials and supplies (office visit co-pay \$150 copayment for may apply) each Medicare-covered Surgical supplies, such as dressings MRI, CT or PET scan.
+Splints, casts and other devices used to reduce fractures 20% coinsurance for and dislocations Radiation therapy (office Laboratory tests visit copayment may Blood - including storage and administration.
+Coverage apply). of whole blood and packed red cells begins only with

-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) Out-of-network (continued): 40% coinsurance for Radiation therapy (office visit copayment may apply).
+What you must pay when you get these Services that are covered for you services Outpatient diagnostic tests and therapeutic services and Out-of-network supplies (continued) (continued): 40% coinsurance for Radiation therapy (office visit copayment may apply).
 40% coinsurance for Medicare-covered lab services.
 40% coinsurance for Medicare-covered outpatient diagnostic procedures or tests. \$0 copayment for blood services